hsbadr/HiClimR/README.md

 * Code cleanup and bug fixes.
 * It adds a new feature in `validCLimR` that enables users to exclude very small clusters from validation indices `interCor`, `intraCor`, `diffCor`, and `statSum`, by setting a value for the minimum cluster size (`minSize` parameter) greater than one.
    * The excluded clusters can be identified from the output of `validClimR` in `clustFlag` component, which takes a value of `1` for valid clusters or `0` for excluded clusters.
-In `HiClimR` method, noisy spatial elements (or stations) are isolated in very small-size clusters or individuals since they do not correlate well with any other elements.
-This should be followed by a quality control step.
+   * In `HiClimR` (currently, `regional` linkage) method, noisy spatial elements (or stations) are isolated in very small-size clusters or individuals since they do not correlate well with any other elements.
+   * This should be followed by a quality control step.
 * The function `coarseR` has been added for coarsening spatial resolution of the input matrix `x`.

 [⇪](#hiclimr)